adonisjs/v6-docs/content/docs/digging_deeper/authorization.md

   }
   // highlight-end

-  return response.accessDenied('You cannot edit the post') })
+  return response.forbidden('You cannot edit the post') })
 ```